softwareQinc/qasm3tools/README.md

 ## Notes

+1. The interpreter is implemented to *exclude* the endpoints of ranges.
+As of June 3, 2022, in the OpenQASM 3.0 live specification, range endpoints are included.

-The OpenQASM 3.0 standard library defines the `u3` and `u2` gates differently than the Qiskit specifications.
+2. The OpenQASM 3.0 standard library defines the `u3` and `u2` gates differently than the Qiskit specifications.

 | Gate | OpenQASM 3.0 | Qiskit | Phase inconsistency|
 | - | - | - | - |